Fake Process Server Calls: How to Know If It Is Legitimate?

 Be cautious if someone claiming to be a process server asks for sensitive personal details, such as your Social Security number, bank account information, or passwords.
 Real servers don’t need this information to deliver legal documents.

-How to Verify a Process Server’s Legitimacy
+How to Verify Whether a Process Server Is Legitimate

 If you suspect that a fake process server came to your house or contacted you, there are steps you can take to verify their legitimacy: